tan274/PathAlgoVis/README.md

-# Pathfinding-Algorithms-Visualizer
+Pathfinding Visualizer
-# Visualizes BFS, DFS,  A* search, and Dijkstra’s algorithm
+it shows DFS,BFS, A* Search, and Dijkstra's